jorgetutor/jorgetutor-web/content/en/post/drupalcon-2020--self-management-remove-environments.md

 ### Prioritize your Tasks

-Have a plan, even if you need to change it
+- Have a plan, even if you need to change it
 - Confirm what you will do
-- Focus
 - Eat that frog!
 Start with the most important/urgent ones
+- Focus
 - Follow your plan
-- Adjust your plan
+- Adjust your plan regularly
-- Reschedule what is left for the next days
+- Decide and Reschedule what is left for the next days

 Tasks vs Projects: